dipiash/eslint-plugin-nimbus-clean/README.md

 # eslint-plugin-nimbus-clean

 A comprehensive linting solution that sweeps your code clean.
-Fly through your codebase with ease and precision!
+Combined rules for ESLint helps to produce high quality code by detecting suspicious patterns, bugs.
+Keep the code clean and consistent.

 ## Table of Contents